hkey0/EclipseBridge/readme.md

-# UI FOR ECLIPSE - SEPOLIA BRIDGE
+# UI FOR ECLIPSE - ETHEREUM MAINNET BRIDGE

-An interface for the official Eclipse - Sepolia bridge.
-It has been coded to facilitate users and developers in using the Eclipse testnet bridge.
+An interface for the official Eclipse - Ethereum MAINNET bridge.
+It has been coded to facilitate users and developers in using the Eclipse MAINNET bridge.

 ## How to use?